MicrochipTech/ml-Coffee-Powder-Brand-Classification-GasSensor/README.md

 The target is to classify the coffee brand based on the pressure, temperature, Humidity, and Gas(current) signals from the BME688 Gas sensor.
 In this project, our main signals of interest are the Humidity and Gas signals from the container in which coffee has been stored.

-In addition, there is also an 'unknown' class for a signals that are different than what we have classes for.
+In addition, there is also an 'unknown' class for signals that are different than what we have classes for.

 ## Continuous Gestures Dataset